pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 You can use an `if` statement with a test which asks whether either of the following is true:

+TODO: Think the 158 values need to be smaller in magnitude.
+The ball enters the top/bottom boundaries of the court with 158.

 * the *y* coordinate is “too big” (meaning the ball is about to go off the top of the stage); greater than `158` counts as too big
 * the *y* coordinate is “too small” (meaning the ball is about to go off